up-n-atom/8311/include/gpon/onu/content/firmware/lantiq/backup-firmware.md

 scp {{ ontuser ~ "@" if ontuser is defined }}192.168.1.10:/tmp/5_rootfs_data.bin .
 ```

-If image0 is also valid and you would like to back it up, run the following commands:
+If `image 0` is also valid and you would like to back it up, run the following commands:

 ```sh
 fw_setenv committed_image 0
 reboot
 ```

-then follow the directions for image0 above.
+then follow the directions for `image 0` above.